-Jerry Lee Lewis (vocals, piano; born September 29, 1935)
+Inductee: Jerry Lee Lewis (vocals, piano; born September 29, 1935)

 Jerry Lee Lewis is the wild man of rock and roll, embodying its most reckless and high-spirited impulses.
-On such piano-pounding rockers from the late Fifties as “Whole Lotta Shakin’ Goin’ On” and “Great Balls of Fire,” Lewis combined a ferocious, boogie-style instrumental style with rowdy, uninhibited vocals.
+On such piano-pounding rockers from the late Fifties as “Whole Lotta Shakin’ Goin’ On” and “Great Balls of Fire,” Lewis combined a ferocious, boogie instrumental style with rowdy, uninhibited vocals.

 Lewis’ debut single was a rocking recasting of Ray Price’s country hit “Crazy Arms.”
-He followed it with “Whole Lotta Shakin’ Goin’ On,” which sold 6 million copies and went to Number Three, and “Great Balls of Fire,” a 5 million seller that reached Number Two.
-Both songs were from 1957, a watershed year for Lewis.
+He followed it with “Whole Lotta Shakin’ Goin’ On,” which sold 6 million copies and went to Number Three, and “Great Balls of Fire,” a 5-million seller that reached Number Two.
+Both songs were from 1957, a watershed year for Lewis, and both songs also made it to the Top Five on the pop, country and R&B charts.
 The next year yielded more hits – “Breathless” and “High School Confidential” – and a role in a movie titled after the latter song.
 However, his career as a rock and roller took a precipitous tumble when the press discovered that he’d married his 13-year-old cousin in December 1957.
-Lewis managed to weather the controversy, and he eventually embarked on a successful career as a country-music artist.
-Beginning in the late Sixties, he launched such Top 10 hits as “Another Place, Another Time” and “What Made Milwaukee Famous (Made a Loser Out of Me).”
-By the early Eighties, he’d racked up a string of 30 country hits and also re-entered the rock and roll realm.
-In 1995, he marked his 60th year with a red-hot rock and roll album, Young Blood.
+Lewis managed to score a hit in 1961 with “What’d I Say,” and he stayed on the road, touring, but the hits stopped coming.